Grenada: Isle of Spice

 Grenada: Updated Upscale Infrastructure

 There are upscale beachside hotels on Grand Anse.
-There’s a Radisson, a Sandals, and Four Seasons Hotels have begun construction on a five-star resort facility.
+There’s a Radisson, a Sandals, and a Four Seasons Hotel.
 More boutique hotels and resorts are scattered across the hillsides like precious jewels.
 They are never far from the water, perched on breathtaking precipices with mesmerizing sea views.

 Contact Select Yachts for more information about Grenada and to launch your dream vacation.
 We’ve been there, we know the ropes!